isomerpages/mci-m3-old/pages/terms-of-use.md

 2. These Terms of Use may be changed from time to time.
 Changes will be posted on this page and your use of this Website after such changes have been posted will constitute your agreement to the modified Terms of Use and all of the changes.

-#### **Proprietary Rights **
+#### **Proprietary Rights**

 3. This Website is maintained by M³.

 4. The materials located on this Website including the information and software programs (the Contents), are protected by copyright, trademark and other forms of proprietary rights.
 All rights, title and interest in the Contents are owned by, licensed to or controlled by M³.

-#### **Privacy Policy **
+#### **Privacy Policy**

 5. Click here to review this [Website Privacy Policy Statement.](https://www.m3.sg/privacy/)

-#### **Restrictions on use of Materials **
+#### **Restrictions on use of Materials**

-6. Except as otherwise provided, the Contents of this Website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of M³.
+6.Except as otherwise provided, the Contents of this Website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of M³.

-7. Modification of any of the Contents or use of the Contents for any other purpose will be a violation of M³ 's copyright and other intellectual property rights.
+7.Modification of any of the Contents or use of the Contents for any other purpose will be a violation of M³ 's copyright and other intellectual property rights.
 Graphics and images on this Website are protected by copyright and may not be reproduced or appropriated in any manner without written permission of M³.

-#### **Disclaimer of Warranties and Liability **
+#### **Disclaimer of Warranties and Liability**

 8. The Contents of this Website are provided on an "as is" basis without warranties of any kind.
 To the fullest extent permitted by law, M³ does not warrant and hereby disclaims any warranty: